egc112/OpenWRT-egc-add-on/pbr-via-wan/readme.md

 ## Alternative solution
 This is a permanent solution in contrast to the script but is easy to implement.
-First create a routing table with table number 101 with default route via the wan, but to creat this we need to know the gateway of the WAN.
+First create a routing table with table number 101 with default route via the wan, to create this we first need to know the address of the gateway of the WAN.
 The gateway is revealed with, from the command line:
 `ifstatus wan | grep nexthop`
 Add the routing table to /etc/config/network: